Aramco Americas builds high-tech library

 Built in response to hurricane Harvey, TECHLink drives STEM.

-Aramco Americas’ collaboration with the City of Houston made possible the first new construction of a high-tech library concept, called TECHLink, in the city’s north side neighborhood of Trinity Gardens.
+Aramco Americas’ collaboration with the City of Houston has helped make possible the first new construction of a high-tech library concept, called TECHLink, in the city’s north side neighborhood of Trinity Gardens.

 “We looked and listened closely to how we could help the city to rebuild with lasting impact after Harvey.
 This facility is a natural fit for a city with such a strong tradition of innovation in energy, engineering, and technology,” said Nabeel I. Al Afaleg, president and CEO of Aramco Americas, during a virtual ribbon cutting ceremony.